dotnet/AspNetCore.Docs/aspnet/signalr/overview/performance/using-signalr-performance-counters-in-an-azure-web-role.md

    [!code-xml[Main](using-signalr-performance-counters-in-an-azure-web-role/samples/sample1.xml)]

-8. Open the **Package Manager Console** from **Tools &gt; NuGet Package Manager**.
+8. Open the **Package Manager Console** from **Tools > NuGet Package Manager**.
 Enter the following commands to install the latest version of SignalR and the SignalR utilities package:

    [!code-powershell[Main](using-signalr-performance-counters-in-an-azure-web-role/samples/sample2.ps1)]